Overcoming Sex Addiction: A Self-help Guide

-I would tell people that it is only a problem, if it is a problem.
+I would tell people that it is only a problem if it is a problem.

-There is considerable disagreement whether the concept of sexual addiction exists.
+There is considerable disagreement about whether the concept of sexual addiction exists.
 What do you say to those who argue it is not a scientifically valid construct?

-I am fully aware of the controversy over the term “sex addiction” and, therefore, in therapeutic work I use the term “problematic sexual behavior.”
+I am fully aware of the controversy over the term “sex addiction” and, therefore, in therapeutic work, I use the term “problematic sexual behavior.”